CT Psych Now

 Ph.D., Licensed Psychologist

 Specialties: Adults with anxiety, depression, and adjustment issues related to life transitions or current stressors.
 Middle and high school students with emotional, behavioral and developmental challenges.
-Dr Lynn has dual training in Developmental and Clinical Psychology from the University of Pittsburgh and a Respecialization Certificate in Clinical Psychology from Concordia University in Montreal.
-For the past sixteen years, she has worked in a therapeutic school setting with children and adolescents to address their trauma and emotional/behavioral issues.
-When working with teens, Lynn focuses on improving self-regulation, relationships and functioning at both school and home.
-She assists caregivers and families to help them understand and respond to behaviors that, on the surface, appear confusing, frustrating or unpredictable.
-With individuals of all ages, a strengths based and collaborative approach is used to help clients acquire skills and to increase their understanding of challenges.
-Treatment can include cognitive behavioral therapy (CBT), play therapy, trauma informed practices, attachment theory, parent training, and solution focused therapy.
-Lynn's approach recognizes the relationship between brain, mind and body, family and cultural factors, lifespan developmental issues and the importance of promoting hope and empowerment.
+Dr Lynn has dual training in Developmental and Clinical Psychology from the University of Pittsburgh and Concordia University in Montreal.
+Prior to joining the practice, she worked in a therapeutic school for 16 years with students and their families to address behavioral, emotional and trauma issues.
+Dr Lynn works with individuals of all ages, a strengths-based and collaborative approach is used to help clients acquire skills and to increase their understanding of challenges.
+Treatment modalities include cognitive behavioral (CBT), mindfulness based (MBCT), solution focused, behavioral interventions, psychodynamic, trauma focused and play therapy.
+Dr Lynn's approach recognizes the relationship between the brain, mind and body, the role of family and cultural factors, lifespan developmental issues and the importance of promoting hope and empowerment.

 Specialties: Adults with anxiety, depression. trauma.